Arc-Computer/RCL/README.md

 ./launch_with_server.sh 4 4 configs/run/teacher_rcl.yaml model_name_or_path=path/of/saved/pre_rl_model results_dir=path/to/save/rcl_model ${extra_hydra_args}
 ```

+For detailed performance metrics and results, see [Methodology & Performance](#methodology--performance).

 All our scripts and run files currently default to a 7B RCL teacher (`model_name_or_path=Qwen/Qwen2.5-7B-Instruct`) and the `bespokelabs/Bespoke-Stratos-17k` data for benchmarking.
 Any other custom [dataset](https://huggingface.co/docs/datasets/index) and model can be used by overriding `dataset_id_or_path` or the initial `model_name_or_path` via additional command arguments, or by making separate configuration files (we provide examples in the `configs/data` and `configs/model` folders).

 For custom datasets, we assume the columns `question` and `solution` contain each problem's question and solution, respectively.
 Moreover, an optional extra column `reasoning_trace` can be used to make the data compatible with our SFT warm-up stage.
 If a custom dataset does not have a `reasoning_trace` entry, we still recommend first performing the SFT warm-up phase on the default `bespokelabs/Bespoke-Stratos-17k` data before performing the RL phase on your custom dataset to obtain the best results.
 By default, these datasets will be formatted using the think/solution tags and system prompt.
 To use other tags/system prompts or to extend support to datasets adhering to other custom formats, you can add a new entry to the `DATA_CONFIGS` dictionary defined in `custom_data/reasoning_datasets_info.py`.